TwoRingSoft/tools/README.md

 - `--repo`: only sync the repo name provided
 - `--standardize-remotes`: for forks already cloned locally, inspect the git remotes and ensure a remote exists for the fork's repo named “origin” and one exists for the original repo's remote named “upstream”
 - `--prune`: delete any repositories not found in the forks list received from GitHub api

+# Contribute

+Issues and pull requests are welcome!

+If this project helped you, please consider <a href="https://www.paypal.me/armcknight">leaving a tip</a> 🤗

+Do you need help with a project?
+[I'm currently available for hire or contract.](http://tworingsoft.com/contracts).